marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

   {"id":"cc52060cf01c8040340937e7" ...}
   ```

+  Note: The id for the response in the picture above is "588577bb8423080722cabe8c";

 ## Exercise 3: Getting familiar with the API

 We are finally ready to get real data from Trello.
 Open up your console
-and try the following `ajax` request:
+and try the following `ajax` request: (Don't forget to insert your key an token)

 ```
 $.ajax('https://api.Trello.com/1/boards/YOURBOARDIDHERE', {